-The Australian cricketer that most followers believe was the Greatest Batsman of all time.
-Nicknamed ‘ The Don’, he ended a 20 year career with an average just a smidgeon short of 100 – an average far ahead of any other cricketer.
+The Australian cricketer that most followers believe was the greatest batsman of all time.
+Nicknamed ‘ The Don’, he ended a 20-year career with an average just a smidgeon short of 100 – an average far ahead of any other cricketer.
 He remained a great ambassador for the sport for many years.

 Eric Liddell won Olympic gold in the 400m in the 1924 Paris Olympics.
 He is also famed for turning down the opportunity to compete in the 100m because the heats were on a Sunday and it conflicted with his strong religious views.
 Eric was an accomplished sportsman also representing Scotland at rugby union.
 He later became a Christian missionary in China and was interned by the Japenese in a prisoner camp.
 He was appreciated for his courage, honesty and selflessness.

 Carl Lewis was an American track and field athlete who won 10 Olympic medals.
 He qualified for the American team in 5 Olympics from 1980-1996.

-Was born and raised in South Africa during the apartheid regime and barred from first class cricket except in the coloured league.
+D’Oliveira was born and raised in South Africa during the apartheid regime and barred from first-class cricket except in the coloured league.
 He emigrated to England, became a British citizen and a member of the England cricket team.
-Controversially he was not initially selected to tour South Africa in 1968-69 but after pressure and a change of heart he was included in the team only for the South African prime minister to make it clear he was not welcome and the tour was cancelled.
-This was the start of change in sporting apartheid in South Africa.
+Controversially he was not initially selected to tour South Africa in 1968-69 but after pressure and a change of heart, he was included in the team only for the South African prime minister to make it clear he was not welcome and the tour was cancelled.
+This was the start of a change in sporting apartheid in South Africa.

-Great Pakistani cricketer whoin 1992, aged 39, came out of retirement to lead Pakistan to their first and only victory in the Cricket World Cup.
-Went on to become influential humanitarian and political figure in Pakistan.
+Great Pakistani cricketer who in 1992, aged 39, came out of retirement to lead Pakistan to their first and only victory in the Cricket World Cup.
+Went on to become an influential humanitarian and political figure in Pakistan.
 Khan is now a leading politician in Pakistan.

-Immortal Indian batting great, who tops the all time test run scores.
-Also with most number of test centuries – 50.
+Immortal Indian batting great, who tops the all-time test run scores.
+Also with the most number of test centuries – 50.

-Roger Bannister became the first athlete to break the four minute barrier for the mile.
+Roger Bannister became the first athlete to break the four-minute barrier for the mile.
 It was a record some had felt impossible.
-He did this whilst also training to be a doctor at Oxford University.
+He did this while also training to be a doctor at Oxford University.

-Lit of the world’s imagination at the 2008 Olympics, smashing the 100m and 200m World Record with a seemingly effortless performance.
+Bolt captured the world’s imagination at the 2008 Olympics, smashing the 100m and 200m World Record with a seemingly effortless performance.
 Bolt went on to dominate Olympic sprinting for the next 12 years.
 His cheery personality made him one of the most recognised person on the planet.